henriquecastror/henriquecastror_md/content/post/2020-09-12 omitted variable bias/index.md

 Hey, check my video (in portuguese) where we discuss an example about omitted variable and how they can bias a regression coefficient.

-Let me know if you have any questions.

 I hope you like it!
 Thanks for passing by!

 {{< youtube -Il68vTUI5I >}}